PrincetonUniversity/a100_workshop/08_tensorflow/README.md

 ...
 ```

-See our [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow) page for installation directions.
+See our [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow) page for the installation directions for the A100 clusters.

 ## Tensor Cores